 In summary: Spent budget = (billable hours + material) * sale price.

-When you click on Milestone budgets it’s possible to view the budget per milestone in detail.
+When you click on Phase budgets it’s possible to view the budget per phase in detail.
 This way you can see which part of the project you’re spending the most time and materials on.